 What is the easiest way to sign an image?

-The easiest way to sign an image is to use digital signature software specifically designed to sign documents online.
+The easiest way to sign an image is by using digital signature software designed to sign documents online.
 These tools can add a digital signature to an image much faster and more effortlessly than other alternatives.

 Businesses today need to be able to sign and process documents, contracts, and agreements quickly.
 The internet has made this possible.
 PDFs, Word documents, and even images are signed effortlessly.

-In this article, we covered 5 different tools you can use to sign an image.
+This article covered 5 tools you can use to sign an image.
 These included:

 - Digital signature software